 by John McCann

-Our next meeting is in March and by that time most of us will have some idea as to how many of our bees have come through the winter.
+Late March to April is the time most of us will have some idea as to how many of our bees have come through the winter.
 This is the time of the year when we lose most bees.
 Just because you see bees flying from the entrance does not mean all is well!
 Your bees have not survived the winter until you see a hive with a good number of bees and brood.

 Get into the habit of ‘hefting’ your hives.
 Very soon you will be able to estimate the level of stores.
 (Hefting – method of ‘lifting’ the hive, to judge the weight of the hive + bees + stores available.
 Done by tilting the hive from behind )